We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - dizziness or lightheadedness

-If you have neuropathy symptoms, call your doctor.
+Call your doctor if you have neuropathy symptoms.
 Early diagnosis and treatment make it more likely that you will be able to recover.

 Your doctor will need to examine you to diagnose this condition.
-It is important to share any history of alcohol use to get an accurate diagnosis.
-However, your doctor will still need to rule out other potential causes for your symptoms.
+It is important to share any history of alcohol use with your doctor to get an accurate diagnosis.
+Your doctor will need to rule out other potential causes for your symptoms.

 - nerve biopsy